-Currently, there are just a very few, but nevertheless very powerful, general construction methods available, see e.g. [16, 24] for the details of the Echelon-Ferrers and the linkage construction.
-Besides that, several of the best known constant dimension codes for moderate parameters have been found by prescribing a subgroup of the automorphism group of the code, see e.g. [30].
-However, the prescribed subgroups have to be chosen rather skillfully, since there are many possible choices and some groups turn out to permit only small codes.
+Currently, there are just a few, but nevertheless very powerful, general construction methods, see e.g. [9], available.
+Besides that, several of the best known constant dimension codes for moderate parameters have been found by prescribing a subgroup of the automorphism group of the code, see e.g. [19].
+However, the prescribed subgroups have to be chosen rather skillful, since there are many possible choices and some groups turn out to permit only small codes.